 - Fertilizer and poisonous plants

-IMPORTANT: Often these are also stretched with wet food or meatballs and deliberately put on the property!
+IMPORTANT: Often these are also stretched with wet food or meatballs and deliberately put on the property.
 You can find them at the garden fence, under bushes, at roadsides.
-Basically everywhere where we humans do not necessarily look, but our nose can get quite well.
+Basically everywhere, where we humans do not necessarily look, but our sniffer nose can reach perfectly.

 4 Tips for prevention

 Dangers for poisons or poison attacks are everywhere.
 With our dear dogs, this can happen in a jiffy.

 They swallow something before you can even react.
 That's why you should always keep an eye on him, be there all around.